-We may determine from your seizure diaries that you do not fit into our strictly defined threshold for having catamenial epilepsy.
-In this case we would not continue your participation into the main study or we may consider your eligibility for the other group in the study who have epilepsy instead.
+We may determine from your seizure diaries that you do not fit into our strictly defined threshold for not having catamenial epilepsy.
+In this case we would either not continue your participation into the main study or we may consider your eligibility for the catamenial epilepsy group instead.

 In between the study visits we will ask you continue to record your menstrual cycle and seizure information.
-We will also ask you to do urine ovulation testing (we will give you the same tests people buy from the pharmacy when trying to time their cycle for having a baby).
+We will also ask you to do urine ovulation testing (we will give you the same at-home tests people buy from the pharmacy when trying to time their cycle for having a baby).
 This will tell us when the second phase of your menstrual cycle begins, and we can use that to make sure we time your visits right.
 You do not have to do this part if you don't want to (it's optional).

-• Attending three main study visits to the university:
+3. Attending three main study visits to the university:

 The study visits will timed be at specific points of your menstrual cycle.
-At the three study visits we will take a blood sample.
+At each study visit we will take a blood sample.
 We will ask you some questions about your health, including medications you take, your epilepsy, and menstrual cycle.
 You will also have an EEG recorded while completing some simple tasks on a computer.
 More information on these procedures are provided in a later section.